revoxhere/duino-coin/README.md

 ## Official docs for developers

-This branch of the Duino-Coin repository contains documentation for public API calls and links to external libraries that can be useful for anyone trying to make their own Duino-related app.
+This branch of the Duino-Coin repository contains documentation for public API calls that can be useful for anyone trying to make their own Duino-related app.

 ### Table of contents